safetibase/safetibase/README.md

 - Go to your SharePoint site > 'Site Contents' > 'Site Assets'
 - Drag and drop the content of the 'Site Asset' folder from the install files
 - Run the script
 - [Optional] Fill in the 'SafetIbaseListsContent - UserInput Template.xlsx' spreadsheet with your project specifc data.
-Delete tabs your are not updating
+Delete tabs you are not updating
 - [Optional] In PowerShell open 'Add User Inputs.ps1' and in the 'User Input' section, input the url of your site
 - [Optional] Run the script.
 This will populate the SharePoint lists with the input you provide in the spreadsheet above
 - [Optional] Edit the configData.js file ('Site Contents' > 'Site Assets' > 'files').
 This contains a JSON variable with the following keys: